STORM-IRIT/Radium-Engine/doc/concepts/mesh.md

 2. Ra::Core::Geometry::TopologicalMesh, which is an half-edge data structure.
 A converter allows to go back and forth to `TriangleMesh` without loss of data, but during the conversion, vertices with the same position represents the same topological point (and are hence merged).
-**Soon deprecated:** The other vertex attributes are stored on half-edges (to manage multiple normals per 3D positions for instance).
-**New:** The other vertex attributes are stored on wedges.
+The other vertex attributes are stored on wedges.
 Each half-edge has one wedge index.
 If multiple half-edge have the same set of attributes (including vertex position) they have the same wedge index at construction.
 See section [wedges](#wedges) below.
 3. Ra::Engine::Data::*, which stores a Core Geometry to handle 3D data, and manages the rendering aspect of it (VAO, VBO, draw call).
 See inheritance diagram of Ra::Engine::Data::AttribArrayDisplayable
     - Ra::Engine::Data::Displayable
     - Ra::Engine::Data::AttribArrayDisplayable
-    - Ra::Engine::Data::CoreGeometryDisplayable
+    - Ra::Engine::Data::GeometryDisplayable *
     - Ra::Engine::Data::PointCloud *
     - Ra::Engine::Data::IndexedGeometry
     - Ra::Engine::Data::IndexedAttribArrayDisplayable